-- In a heavy saucepan, combine the sugar, milk and butter.
+- In a heavy saucepan, combine sugar, milk and butter.
 Bring to a boil over medium heat.
 Cook, stirring constantly, until a candy thermometer reads 234° (soft-ball stage).

-- Remove from the heat; stir in dark chocolate until melted.
-Stir in the marshmallows, Grand Marnier and orange peel until blended.
+- Remove from heat; stir in dark chocolate until melted.
+Stir in marshmallows, Grand Marnier and orange peel until blended.
 Stir in cranberries.
-Transfer to a large bowl.
-Refrigerate for 1-1/2 hours or until easy to handle.
+Transfer to a bowl.
+Refrigerate until easy to handle, about 1-1/2 hours.

 - In a microwave, melt semisweet chocolate and shortening; stir until smooth.
 Dip truffles in chocolate; allow excess to drip off.
 Return to lined baking sheets; refrigerate until set.
 Or roll undipped truffles in cocoa if desired.
 Store in an airtight container in the refrigerator.
 Yield: 5 dozen.